tobinbradley/dirt-simple-postgis-http-api/README.md

 - [Node](https://nodejs.org/)
 - [PostgreSQL](https://postgresql.org/) with [PostGIS](https://postgis.net/)
-- A PostgreSQL login for the service that has select rights to any tables or views you want to expose to dirt, as well as the `geometry_columns` view.
+- A PostgreSQL login for the service that has select rights to any tables or views you want to expose to dirt.

 ### Step 1: get the goodies